 Expect daytime temperatures to range from 60˚F to 80˚F, with nighttime temperatures usually around 45˚F to 55˚F, with occasional colder nights in the southernmost regions.
 There should be plenty of sunshine, but be prepared for the occasional rainstorm.

-You should be able to get in and out of the bus reasonably well and carry all of your own luggage, although a guide may be able to assist you at times.
 Walks are typically no more than one or two miles and will be at slow pace with frequent stops to observe and photograph.
+You should be able to get in and out of the bus reasonably well and carry all of your own luggage, although a guide or porter may be able to assist you at times.

 Airfare (except for flights listed as included) is not included in the tour cost.
 Detailed flight information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

-Flights you (or a travel agent) book: Arrive in Sydney, Australia by October 14.
-For those flying west across the International Dateline, you will lose a day, so you’ll need to leave home by October 12.
-Depart from Tasmania on November 4, unless you prefer to extend your stay.
+Flights you (or a travel agent) book: Arrive in Adelaide, Australia by October 18.
+For those flying west across the International Dateline, you will lose a day, so you’ll need to leave home by October 16.
+Depart from Adelaide on October 27, unless you are extending your stay.
 For those going back east across the International Dateline, you’ll gain a day and arrive home on the same day.
-There are two airport departure options in Tasmania and we will provide logistical details after registration.

-Our lodging ranges from basic motel to historic house with breathtaking views, depending on what is available in the remote locations we travel to for the best wildlife.
-Rooms will have private baths with possible exceptions at Glen Davis and Bruny Island where there may be shared baths, depending on the makeup of the group.
+Our lodging ranges from basic to deluxe, depending on what is available in the remote locations we travel to for wildlife.
+Rooms throughout the safari are comfortable and have private baths.